brotkrueml/schema/Documentation/Editor/Index.rst

 ------------------ ----------------------------------------------------------------------------------
 SearchResultsPage  Page for the result pages of the search function
 ------------------ ----------------------------------------------------------------------------------
-VideoGallery       Page with an video gallery
+VideoGallery       Page with a video gallery
 ================== ==================================================================================